simonbrunel/qtpromise/docs/qtpromise/qtconcurrent.md

 ## Error

 Exceptions thrown from a QtConcurrent thread reject the associated promise with the exception as the reason.
-Note that if you throw an exception that is not a subclass of `QException`, the promise with be rejected with [`QUnhandledException`](https://doc.qt.io/qt-5/qunhandledexception.html#details) (this restriction only applies to exceptions thrown from a QtConcurrent thread, [read more](https://doc.qt.io/qt-5/qexception.html#details)).
+Note that if you throw an exception that is not a subclass of `QException`, the promise will be rejected with [`QUnhandledException`](https://doc.qt.io/qt-5/qunhandledexception.html#details) (this restriction only applies to exceptions thrown from a QtConcurrent thread, [read more](https://doc.qt.io/qt-5/qexception.html#details)).

 ```cpp
 QPromise<int> promise = ...